davidbolton1/CharlieSolution/README.md

 # Charlie's Solution
 Hey Charlie,

 Thanks again for choosing Auth0!
-Here's a quick guide to run the application.
+Here's a quick guide to getting the application up and running.

 ## Application Goals
 - Be protected by Auth0 authorization